Return to index of articles

 Isaiah 22:23 "I will drive him like a peg into a firm place, he will be a seat of honor for the house of his father."

 Here we have the stake (peg) being driven into a "firm" place.
-The Hebrew word translated as "firm" here is the verb "aman" which literally means "to be firm or sure".
+The Hebrew word translated as "firm" here is the verb אמן (aman, Strong's #539) which literally means "to be firm or sure".
 When setting up our tent, we desire to find a spot where the ground will be firm.

-This verb "aman" is used 110 times in the Old Testament.
+The verb aman is used 110 times in the Old Testament.
 Let us now look at another passage using this same verb and see what it says.

 "Abram believed the LORD, and he credited it to him as righteousness"